vincent-vinf/socket.io-golang/README.md

-# gofiber-socket.io
+# golang socket.io

-- gofiber-socket.io is library an implementation of [Socket.IO](http://socket.io) in Golang, which is a realtime application framework.
+- socket.io is library an implementation of [Socket.IO](http://socket.io) in Golang, which is a realtime application framework.
 - It using with web-framework [Go Fiber](https://gofiber.io)
 - This library support socket.io-client version 3, 4 and only support websocket transport